Walking holidays in France

 "..... lovely tranquil holiday, with outstanding hospitality ..... stimulating company and beautiful walks ....." - Val & Andrew Parks, London, UK

-Your hosts at le Moulin du Chemin - Carolynn and Peter - recommend their own favourite routes, each starting and finishing at le Moulin du Chemin.
+Your host at Le Moulin du Chemin - Sarah - recommend their own favourite routes, each starting and finishing at Le Moulin du Chemin.
 These include a choice from two or more routes for each day of the six-night holiday.

 GPX Files - GPX files for each of the routes is available from your hosts in GPX format for installation on your mobile device.
 The files can be emailed to you in advance if you wish.